-Shareholders who are unable to attend the AGM are encouraged to vote on the proposed motions by appointing a proxy via the proxy form accompanying the notice of meeting or online through the share registry's website.
-Shareholders have the opportunity to submit written questions to Oliver's and external auditor, or make comments on the management of Oliver's and access AGM presentations and speeches made by the Chairman and CEO prior to the commencement of the meeting.
-Oliver's publishes results of the meeting to the ASX and on its website following the conclusion of the AGM.
+Shareholders unable to attend the AGM are encouraged to vote on the proposed motions by appointing a proxy via the proxy form accompanying the notice of meeting or online through the share registry's website.
+Shareholders have the opportunity to submit written questions to the Company and external auditor, or make comments on the management of the Company and access AGM presentations and speeches made by the Chairman and CEO prior to the commencement of the meeting.
+The Company publishes results of the meeting to the ASX and on its website following the conclusion of the AGM.

-The contact details of Oliver's and its share registry (see below under 'electronic communications') are available to Shareholders to address and facilitate any Shareholder-related enquiries.
+The contact details of the Company and its share registry (see below under 'electronic communications') are available to Shareholders to address and facilitate any Shareholder-related enquiries.